Federal Pell Grant

 Federal Supplemental Education Opportunity Grant (SEOG)

 This grant provides need-based grants to help low-income undergraduate students with exceptional need.
 Funding is limited and priority must be given to Federal Pell Grant recipients with the lowest expected family contributions (EFC).
 Apply using the Free Application for Federal Student Aid (FAFSA).
 Students receiving SEOG are allowed up to $1000 for the 2016-2017 school year as funds are available.

 Oklahoma Tuition Aid Grant (OTAG)

 This grant is a need-based grant program for Oklahoma residents who attend an eligible college, university or career technology center in Oklahoma.
-Apply using the Free Application for Federal Student Aid (FAFSA) by March 1, 2016 in order to be eligible for the 18-19 academic year and by January 15, 2019 to be eligible for the 19-20 academic year.
+Apply using the Free Application for Federal Student Aid (FAFSA) by December 1, 2016 in order to be eligible for the 18-19 academic year and by January 15, 2019 to be eligible for the 19-20 academic year.
 Awards are approved for full-time or part-time undergraduate students.
-For 2016-2017 school year, CASC OTAG amounts are $944 per year for part-time enrollment (6-11 hours) and $1000 per year for full-time enrollment (12 hours or more).
+For 2017-2018 academic year, CASC OTAG amounts are $100 per year for both part-time enrollment (6-11 hours) and full-time enrollment (12 hours or more).
 This grant is funded by the Oklahoma State Regents.